 What brought you to Washington University?

-The otology division of our Otolaryngology – Head and Neck Surgery department was growing and it provided an opportunity for the chairman, Dr. Craig Buchman, to recruit me into a well-established cochlear implant team – who are all leaders in their field.
+The otology division of our Otolaryngology – Head and Neck Surgery department was growing and it provided an opportunity for me to join a well-established cochlear implant team with many leaders in the field.

 When I learned more about the department, it really was a perfect match because it was an academic medical practice that facilitates resident and fellow teaching and allows me to work with gifted colleagues to answer research questions that will hopefully advance our field.